Skip To Main Content

 See important safety information, including boxed warning, in the attached prescribing information.

-Improved Postprandial Blood Glucose in SURPASS Studies
+Postprandial Blood Glucose in Tirzepatide Type 2 Diabetes Studies

-Tirzepatide is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1
+Mounjaro (tirzepatide) is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1

+Figure 1.
 SURPASS-1: Daily Mean, Premeal Daily Mean, and 2-h Postmeal Daily Mean SMBG Change From Baseline at 40 Weeks Using mITT – Efficacy Analysis Set2

 Abbreviations: LSM = least squares mean; mITT = modified intention-to-treat; MMRM = mixed-effects model for repeated measures; SMBG = self-monitored blood glucose.